PsrSigSim/PsrSigSim/docs/tutorial_1.rst

 The last thing we need to define is the telescope object.
-While you can define a telescope with any properties that you like with the pulsar signal simulator, it also comes with two pre-defined telescopes: The Arecibo Telescope and the Green Bank Telescope 9GBT).
+While you can define a telescope with any properties that you like with the pulsar signal simulator, it also comes with two pre-defined telescopes: The Arecibo Telescope and the Green Bank Telescope (GBT).
 We will set up the GBT as our telescope.
 The telescope class when set up from a predefined telescope needs no additional input.